 - Evans EMAD - EMADs are nice if you want a warm kick sound with less attack and punch and more roundness and body.
 In my experience they don't have as much punch/impact as the Remo Powerstroke heads but they have a nice round "boom."
 They can still sound punchy if you hit the kick hard.
 NOTE: EMADs usually have to be tuned very low to sound their best in my experience.

-- Please no Aquarian batter heads.
-In my experience many Aquarian heads tend to sound overly plastic-y and routinely get stomped on by their REMO and Evans equivalents.
+- What about Aquarians?
+In my experience many Aquarian heads tend to sound overly plastic-y and routinely get beat out by their REMO and Evans equivalents.
 Yes, we have compared them side by side.
 That doesn't mean Aquarians won't sound good, it just means I don't recommend them.

 - For most styles I recommend you get a Remo Impact Patch, Falam Slam, or equivalent pad for your batter head.
 This will protect the head and add punch to the sound.

 - Evans EMAD resonant or anything in good shape with a 5” or larger mic hole - Please install the front head with the hole either centered or at the 2:00 position to aid in micing the drum, audio engineers (both live and in the studio) will thank you.
 An offset hole will usually sound more resonant and will provide more bounce-back from the pedal, a centered hole will sound a little tighter and punchier but with less sustain and bounce-back.

 Kick Drum Beater